HG 15 states:

 |Gen.||JC 16b seg.|

-Nowy ap Madog occupies gen. 8 as does Nowy in the firs table and Bartrum’s proposal was sound.
+Note, Madog ap Rhun appears in triad 60 as one of the “Three Gate-Keepers at the Contest of Bangor Orchard”.
+This has been identified as the battle of Chester in the Brut Cleopatra.
+The AC dates it to the year 613.
+Nowy ap Madog occupies gen. 9 as does Nowy in the first table and Bartrum’s proposal was sound.
 Unfortunately, however, he abandoned this idea, as can be seen by his crossing out in this chart:

-He tentatively adopted Dumville’s incorrect proposal that Elise, not Nowy, was the king of Powys and that his father was Gwylog who appears in HG 27 and on the PE.
+He tentatively adopted Dumville’s incorrect proposal that Elise, not Nowy, was the king of Powys and that his father was Gwylog who appears in HG 27 and on the Pillar of Eliseg.
 In this scheme Nowy, the husband of Sanan, is made the son of Tewdwr ap Rhain, see the pedigree chart below: